Some of our policies in simpler words:

-2.4 Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), you can withhold or withdraw their consent for PACTA BC to use your personal information in certain ways.
+2.4 Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), you can withhold or withdraw your consent for PACTA BC to use your personal information in certain ways.
 Your decision to withhold or withdraw your consent to certain uses of personal information may restrict our ability to provide a particular service or product.
 If so, we will explain the situation to assist you in making the decision.

-2.5 We may collect, use or disclose personal information without your knowledge or consent in the following limited circumstances:
+2.5 We may collect, use or disclose personal information without your knowledge or consent in the following circumstances:

 - When the collection, use or disclosure of personal information is permitted or required by law;